 - The third version will be even more complex, keeping the business perspective in mind, which is more expensive to develop.

 Organize and identify the estimated technology stack for your MVP.
-Whether you are a techie or pretty much unfamiliar with the latest technology, you can always ask for recommendations, and see what your development team suggests.
+Whether you are a techie or a novice, you can always ask for recommendations, and see what your development team suggests.

-Therefore, developers are recommended to use the right technology stack to make a final decision.
-This ensures the project quality and its future growth to create a good impression on the target audience.
+Rails and React Native are definitely not the only frameworks out there.
+While you’re doing your due diligence, it’s worth considering other options too.
+Choosing the right tech stack ensures optimum project quality and its future growth to create a good impression on the target audience.

 The cost ranges from $15 to $75 per hour.
 The early budget varies a lot and relies on the company’s hourly rate and the number of developers associated with the project.